dunlopWill/nationalInsuranceContributions/README.md

 # nationalInsuranceContributions
- Computation of national insurance contributions payable by employees, employers and the self-employed.
+Computation of national insurance contributions payable by employees, employers and the self-employed for the tax year 2018/19.